pdxbug/sabnzb-radarr-sonarr-docker-compose/README.md

 For MariaDB to work you need to download the repository from https://github.com/MariaDB/server and place it in /media/root/Storage/Downloads/Repositories
 Update enteryourserveripaddress:3306:3306 and change the secretpassword

+Move the convertdelete into /etc/cron.hourly
+Modify it to your needs.
+If you modify the /media/root/Storage folders, you will need to also modify this file accordingly

 Notes:
 I run my Storage on a larger media drive and not on the smaller system SSD.
 I've created a symlink to the storage drive in /home/root/Storage and /home/$USER/Storage to easily access when logging in.
 Feel free to modify this for your needs.